Nkzq/vite-frontend-starter/README.md

 * #### Theming

 All default theming configuration are located in `src/scss/vars/_default.scss`.
-A bunch a useful mixins ready to use located under `src/scss/base/_mixins.scss`.
+A bunch of useful mixins ready for use in the `src/scss/base/_mixins.scss` file.

 * ##### Fluid sizing

-A SASS mixin to linear interpolation size values using calc() across multiple breakpoints.
+A SASS mixin using linear interpolation to resize values with the help calc() across multiple breakpoints.
 It uses some basic math behind the scenes.
 You don't need to know the math or understand it to use this mixin. [`Source`](https://github.com/Jakobud/poly-fluid-sizing)

 Minimum and maximum size are set in `src/scss/vars/_default.scss`, they are related to the breakpoints map.

 ```scss
 $pfs-min: map.get($breakpoints, xs);
 $pfs-max: map.get($breakpoints, 2xl);